LiskArchive/lisk-sdk/docs/ISSUE_TEMPLATE.md

 ### Acceptance Criteria

-Please describe in what conditions this issue will be closed
+Please describe the conditions which must be met for this issue to close

 ### Additional Information